All Episodes

 Hardly a conservative.

-Anyway, we have other news here too.
+Anyway, we have other news here, too.

 Nancy Pelosi is facing a backlash for her comments of thanking George Floyd for sacrificing his life for justice.

-I just want I want to create the affirmation this is not just well, what would be justice then?
+I just want, I want to create the affirmation this is not just.

-What would you how would she define justice in this case?
+How would she define justice in this case?

 The Detroit police chief has responded saying that is reckless and disgusting.

-Black Lives Matter, one of their leaders has credited the riots for forcing this verdict.
+Black Lives Matter, one of their leaders, has credited the riots for forcing this verdict.

 The head of the New York chapter of BLM claiming last night that the jury would never have found Chauvin guilty without months of violent riots.